 In a three-dimensional structure, there are two types of interstitial voids:

 Tetrahedral Voids: In a cubic close-packed structure, the second layer's spheres are above the first layer's triangular voids.
 Each sphere touches the first layer's three spheres.
-It forms a tetrahedron by joining the centers of these four spheres, and the empty space created by joining the centers of these spheres forms a tetrahedral void.
+It forms a tetrahedron by joining the centers of these four spheres, and the space created by joining the centers of these spheres forms a tetrahedral void.
 In a closed packed structure, the number of tetrahedral voids is two times the number of spheres.
 Let the number of spheres be n.
 Then the number of tetrahedral voids will be 2n.

 Octahedral Voids: Adjacent to tetrahedral voids you can find octahedral voids.
 Octahedral voids are located next to tetrahedral voids.
 So now, what are Octahedral Voids?
-When the triangular voids of the first layer correlate with the triangular voids of the layer above or below it, we get a void that is formed by enclosing six spheres.
+When the triangular voids of the first layer coincide with the triangular voids of the layer above or below it, we get a void that is formed by enclosing six spheres.
 This vacant space formed by combining the triangular voids of the first layer and that of the second layer is called Octahedral Voids.
-Octahedral Voids refer to the empty space created by combining the triangular voids of the first and second layers.
+Octahedral Voids refer to the space created by combining the triangular voids of the first and second layers.
 If the number of spheres in a close-packed structure is n, then the number of octahedral voids will be n.

 Number of Voids